FC Hermannstadt

-Asociația Fotbal Club Hermannstadt (/de/), commonly known as FC Hermannstadt, Hermannstadt, or familiarly as Sibiu (/ro/), is a Romanian professional football club based in the city of Sibiu, Sibiu County, that competes in the Liga I, the top tier of Romanian football.
+Asociația Fotbal Club Hermannstadt (/de/), commonly known as FC Hermannstadt, Hermannstadt, or familiarly as Sibiu (/ro/), was a Romanian professional football club based in the city of Sibiu, Sibiu County.

 The team was founded in 2015 and entered the fourth division, with Hermannstadt being the equivalent of the city's name in the standard German language (i.e. Hochdeutsch).
 Nicknamed Roș-negrii ("the Red-Blacks"), they achieved successive promotions and reached the Liga I, the top tier of the Romanian league system, in 2018.

 That same year, Hermannstadt also reached the final of Cupa României, which they lost 0–2 to Universitatea Craiova.
 They repeated this achievement in 2025, but again finished as runners-up after a narrow 2–3 defeat to CFR Cluj.